rafael-santiago/boojum/doc/MANUAL.md

 In general it has.
 The only difference is that here it is being used ``HKDF`` to derive the masking key instead of using directly a general ``Hash`` function.

-By doing it we are able to protect keys greater than the ``Hash`` function output.
+By doing it we are able to protect keys greater than the ``Hash`` function output more easily by using a standard/well-known way.
 It becomes a more general solution.
 Anyway, it is not a good idea to store pretty long sensitive data because it can consume a bunch of memory.

+For ``HKDF``'s hash function ``SHA-3/512`` has been taken.

 [Back](#topics)